Post-Baccalaureate Programs: Everything You Need to Know

 Des Moines University College of Osteopathic Medicine (DMU-COM)

-This is a unique program, rather unlike the other post bacc programs, so we’ve published a separate guide on the NIH IRTA.
-Applicants to this post bacc program do not need to have already been accepted into medical school.
+This is a unique program, unlike other post-bacc programs, so we’ve published a separate guide on it.

-With so many post bacc programs (the AAMC lists 316 programs on its site), how should you narrow down your choices and apply to programs that match your needs and goals?
-It’s a daunting task, but not an impossible one.
+With so many post-bacc programs (the AAMC non-exhaustively lists 340 programs on its website), how should you narrow down your choices and apply to programs that match your needs and goals?
+It’s a daunting task, but not an impossible one if you know what to look for.

-First, identify whether you qualify for career changers or academic record enhancers.
-This should be relatively straightforward.
-You either completed medical school prerequisites in undergrad and would like to improve your performance in an academic record enhancer, or you did not complete these courses and a career changing program is the best option for you.
+This consideration should be straightforward.
+You either completed your medical school prerequisites in undergrad and want to improve your performance in an academic enhancer, or you did not complete the required courses, and a career changer is the best program for you.

-Programs’ GPA requirements, for instance, may determine whether you are a competitive applicant for admission.
-For example, Temple University’s academic enhancer ACMS post bacc requires a minimum 3.4 GPA (cumulative and science) for consideration.
-California State University, East Bay, on the other hand, requires a bachelor’s degree with an overall minimum GPA of 2.8.
+For example, Temple University’s academic enhancer ACMS post-bacc requires a minimum 3.4 GPA (cumulative and science) for consideration.
+On the other hand, California State University East Bay requires a bachelor’s degree with a minimum overall GPA of 2.8.

 Length of program